aman4821/order_book_optimization/README.md

 test_limit_avl_bid.cpp
 ```

 We model the order book as an AVL Tree where each node of the tree represents a limit price and is modelled as a priority queue of orders for that particular limit price.
-We use two separate AVL trees for the ask and the bid side (The trees for ask and bid side would be mirror image of one another in a sense since the prices increase in different orders in the ask and bid side).
+We use two separate AVL trees for the ask and the bid side (The trees for ask and bid side would be mirror image of one another in a sense since the prices increase in opposite orders in the ask and bid side).

 Each order is a C++ structure that has the following attributes: